The Bob & Tom Show: TV program

-On November 3, 2008, WGN America began airing an hour-long Bob and Tom TV show at midnight (later, 2 a.m.)
+On November 3, 2008, WGN America began airing an hour-long Bob and Tom TV show at 12:13 am (later, 2:13 a.m.)
 Monday through Friday featuring clips from the day's four-hour radio broadcast.
 As part of the deal, WTTV Indianapolis (another Tribune-owned station) was the first to air the nightly telecast.
 The program ended its run on WGN America on September 10, 2010, as part of an extensive revamp of the network's schedule.

 WISH-TV announced that a new, 30-minute Bob and Tom television show would air weeknights and late Saturday nights beginning October 5, 2020, on MyIndy-TV 23 (WNDY-TV, Indianapolis), featuring clips from that morning's radio broadcast.
 The television program last aired on January 8, 2022, but a 20-minute version of Bob and Tom Tonight continues to be posted at 8 p.m.
 (Eastern Time) weekdays on YouTube and Facebook.